anirudhs1010/DSA-Coding/README.md

- These are all the Data Structure ang Algorithms (DSA) problems I have been doing to practice programming with a time constraint.
+ These are all the Data Structure and Algorithms (DSA) problems I have been doing to practice programming with a time constraint.
 Many of them are from Leetcode.
 A few of them are from Codeforces, Kattis, CSES, and Codesignal.